MikaelAsberg/Timetest/README.md

 After I finished my course in HTML/CSS, I recreated this Figma design on my free time

+You can find figma file in this repo

 This is a single page build with HTML5, CSS3 and Bootstrap

 This is a static and fully responsive page down to 320px